Efficient Modelling of Lyman-{\alpha} opacity fluctuations during late reionization epoch

 The efficiency of our model also allowed us to perform a parameter space exploration study by varying $\lambda_0$ and $\langle\Gamma_{12}^{\mathrm{HI}}\rangle$.
-We found that the bestfit model along with the scatter due to realization can reasonably match with the data distribution.
+We found that the bestfit model, along with the scatter due to realization, can reasonably match the data distribution.
 This further enabled us to derive constraints on these parameters.
-The constraints remained consistent within the errorbars with the previous measurements. \end{itemize} Given the prospective wealth of high quality spectroscopic data at high redshifts in the near future, it is crucial to have efficient and reasonably accurate models for gleaning relevant physical information without major computational bottlenecks.
+The constraints remained consistent within the error bars with the previous measurements. \end{itemize} Given the prospective wealth of high-quality spectroscopic data at high redshifts in the near future, it is crucial to have efficient and reasonably accurate models for gleaning relevant physical information without major computational bottlenecks.
 To this end, our model can be useful to study Ly-$\alpha$ opacity fluctuations in a large cosmological simulation volume within a tractable computational cost.
-Hence, this model can complement the full scale hydrodynamic simulations when there is a requirement of uncertain parameter space exploration.
+Hence, this model can complement the full-scale hydrodynamic simulations when there is a requirement for uncertain parameter space exploration.
 With the availability of upcoming large field-of-view telescope surveys, this will be crucial from a theoretical perspective.
 Furthermore, this can be useful for the synergetic multi-wavelength study of EoR along with other probes like the 21 cm signal from neutral hydrogen distribution.
 We plan to exploit these capabilities of our model in future projects.